Guide dog: Breeds

 The most popular breed used globally today is the Labrador Retriever.
 This breed has a good range of size, is easily kept due to its short coat, is generally healthy and has a gentle but willing temperament.
-Crosses such as the Goldador (Golden Retriever/Labrador), combine the sensitivity of the Golden Retriever and the tolerance of the Labrador Retriever and Labradoodles (Labrador/Poodles are bred to help reduce allergens as all breeds shed but levels vary) are also common.
+Crosses such as the Goldador (Golden Retriever/Labrador), combine the sensitivity of the Golden Retriever and the tolerance of the Labrador Retriever.
+Also common are Labradoodles, i.e., Labrador/Poodles, are bred to help reduce allergens as all breeds shed but levels vary.

 Some schools, such as the Guide Dog Foundation, have added Standard Poodles to their breed registry.
 Although German Shepherds were once a common breed used for guide work, many schools have discontinued using these dogs due to the skills and unwavering leadership role required by the handler to keep the breed active and non-destructive.

 Accessibility

 Despite regulations or rules that deny access to animals in restaurants and other public places, in many countries, service animals are protected by law and therefore may accompany their handlers most places that are open to the public.
 Laws and regulations vary worldwide: